 - C: Worksheet for Creating Book Discussion Group Bylaws

 “The core unit of society is the family, and it is in our homes that the principles must most deeply take root and flourish.
 Regardless of where your children sit to learn, your home can be transformed into a Leadership Education Home, a Thomas Jefferson Education environment.
 This volume offers something new, something which we all need: a view of Leadership Education from many angles, from the education of toddlers to advanced adult learning.
 Whether you’re a parent, teacher, administrator, legislator, professor or grandparent, this book is a must.”

-–Vicki Jo Anderson, co-Founder of American Heritage Academy
+–Vicki Jo Andersen, co-Founder of American Heritage Academy

 “This book and A Thomas Jefferson Education are the only two books I needed to homeschool my four children.
 When I started this system of education I had no idea what I was doing, then Diann’s book came along as the ‘companion’ and all was right with the world.
 The forms, systems and processes in this book work hand-in-glove with Oliver DeMille’s original book.
 I recommend both books as the core system for homeschoolers wanting to raise leaders.

 “Diann’s writing style and easy-going approach to homeschooling will leave you feeling totally in control and not wandering around in the dark forest of philosophy.
 Her systems are easy to use and her language is easy to read.”

 –Janine Bolon, financial coach, speaker, radio talk show host, & author of Money…It’s Not Just for Rich People!

 “What an amazing tool!
 I am grateful for the practical suggestions and examples of Leadership Education.
 This book left me inspired and empowered to create a home that fosters Leaders!
 Thank you!”